Risk-Aware Aerocapture Guidance Through a Probabilistic Indicator Function: Performance Evaluation Against State-of-the-Art Aerocapture Guidance

-The proposed \piPAG guidance algorithm is evaluated against the state-of-the-art FNPAG algorithm across a range of representative aerocapture scenarios.
-Three applications of \piPAG are presented.
-First, the performance of \piPAG is compared to FNPAG for both the near-impact and near-escape scenarios.
-This analysis demonstrates that corrective guidance actions can be taken to save impact and escape cases.
-Second, the performance of \piPAG and FNPAG is compared with and without a fading filter for density estimation, highlighting the added benefit of combining a probabilistic indicator function with a fading memory filter.
-Finally, \piPAG is shown to be generalizable to data outside its training data, demonstrated by training the GMVAE on lower uncertainty data and evaluating its performance in guidance with higher uncertainty dispersions.
-This shows that \piPAG can be effective even when the data used for GMVAE training are not representative of the true environment.
+The proposed \piPAG guidance algorithm is evaluated against the $\varepsilon$FNPAG algorithm across a range of representative aerocapture scenarios.
+Four applications of \piPAG are presented.
+First, the performance of \piPAG is compared to \eFNPAG for samples within the GMVAE training distribution and atmosphere model.
+Next, \piPAG is shown to be generalizable to initial condition distributions and atmosphere models outside the GMVAE training data.
+Then, the use of a probabilistic indicator function is compared with the use of a first-order fading memory filter for density estimation in aerocapture guidance.
+Finally, the performance of different GMVAEs as probabilistic indicator functions is evaluated by comparing the best GMVAE in terms of weighted misassignment rate to the best GMVAE in terms of failure-only weighted misassignment rate.